-Lazy Lizard Hostel (very basic hostel with great wifi and working area)
+- Lazy Lizard Hostel (very basic hostel with great wifi and working area)

 There are several Diving resorts with good wifi connections however, I decided to stay on the other side of the island which still had some of the fastest wifi in the Philippines.

-  - Neverland Hostel (basic hostel with great wifi and working area)
+- Neverland Hostel (Hostel with great wifi and working area)